pcc2019/pcc2019.github.io/index.md

 The conference handbook which contains the schedule, all the abstracts and lots of other information is available to download here: [handbook](pcc2019-handbook.pdf){:target="_blank"}.

+# Lunch suggestions

+There is a café in the Andrew Wiles Building which sells hot meals, sandwiches and salads at lunch time and coffee and cakes throughout the day.
+The café also serves breakfast until 11:00.
+For those that don't mind walking a little further, we have listed a few suggestions below.

+ - Manos — Greek food bar — 105 Walton St, Oxford, OX2 6EB
+ - [Japanese food van](https://www.im-japanese.com/) (Tuesday only) — a popular choice with various (large) lunch boxes for about £6.50 — outside the AWB on Woodstock Road.
+ -  Will’s Deli — a selection of salads and hot dishes which change daily — 15 Woodstock Rd, Oxford, OX2 6HA
+ -  Taylor’s Café — Sandwich shop — 1 Woodstock Rd, Oxford, OX2 6HA
+ - Najar’s Place - Very tasty
+falafel wraps for £3-4 — outside St John's College on St Giles’, Oxford, OX1 3LU
+ -  The Covered Market — historic market with permanent stalls including a plethora of places to eat and/or get food to takeaway — Market St, Oxford, OX1 3DZ
+ - Gloucester Green (Wednesday only) — ‘local foods from around the world’ (food vans offering a variety of nice options) — Oxford, OX1 2BU

 # Fees and Registration

 <div id="registration-form">